New Georgia campaign: Securing New Georgia

-Admiral Kusaka and General Imamura at Rabaul made a final, disastrous attempt to reinforce General Sasaki.
+Kusaka and Imamura at Rabaul made a final, disastrous attempt to reinforce Sasaki.
 Under the protection of a single destroyer, 940 troops and 700 naval personnel were loaded aboard three destroyer-transports and sent down under the command of Rear Admiral Kaju Sugiura to Kolombangara on the night of 6–7 August.
-Admiral Wilkinson, anticipating such a movement that night, sent a force of six destroyers under Commander Frederick Moosbrugger to intercept them.
+Wilkinson, anticipating such a movement that night, sent a force of six destroyers under Commander Frederick Moosbrugger to intercept them.
 In the resulting Battle of Vella Gulf, fought in the waters northwest of Kolombangara, the American destroyers took the Japanese completely by surprise.
 The three ships carrying passengers were torpedoed and sunk, and the remaining escort ship did not linger to search for survivors.

-Following this major reversal, General Sasaki moved his headquarters to Kolombangara on 8–9 August, leaving behind a token force to defend the west coast of New Georgia.
+Following this major reversal, Sasaki moved his headquarters to Kolombangara on 8–9 August, leaving behind a token force to defend the west coast of New Georgia.
 His mission now was simply to hold the remaining islands of the New Georgia group as long as possible, giving the Japanese a chance to reinforce the northern Solomons.
 US Army forces moved along the west coast of New Georgia, wiping out the 200 Japanese remaining in the Zieta area.
 Elements of the 169th and 172nd Infantry Regiments captured Baanga islet on 20–21 August, silencing the Japanese artillery that had been shelling Munda.
-Despite the proximity of U.S. patrols, the last Japanese troops on New Georgia were moved by barge from Bairoko Harbor over to Kolombangara on the night of 23 August.
+Despite the proximity of US patrols, the last Japanese troops on New Georgia were moved by barge from Bairoko Harbor over to Kolombangara on the night of 23 August.
 This marked the end of ground combat on New Georgia.

 Outlying islands

 Arundel

-General Sasaki played his delaying role to the hilt.
+Sasaki played his delaying role to the hilt.
 When the US 172nd Infantry Regiment landed on Arundel Island, just west of New Georgia, on 27 August, he allowed them to come ashore unopposed and establish a beachhead.
 Just as the Americans were feeling the occupation would be easy, Sasaki counterattacked in multiple places, tying the Americans down and forcing them to call for reinforcements.
 He carried out a particularly determined attack on 15 September, bringing the whole Allied effort on Arundel to a halt, and with far fewer troops than his opponents.
-General Griswold ordered a full-scale effort, including Marine Corps tanks, to drive the Japanese off the island.
+Griswold ordered a full-scale effort, including Marine Corps tanks, to drive the Japanese off the island.
 After vicious fighting on 17 and 18 September, the Japanese abandoned Arundel for good on the night of 20–21 September.